Octatum/katartico/content/projects/servibolsa.md

   # SERVIBOLSA

-  ## Catalog and Lifestyle photography
+  ## Catalog and lifestyle photography

   Servibolsa is a national leader in garbage and food bags in the market of